Skip to main content

 What if I have more questions?

-You can contact us via email or phone.
-You can also visit SSA.gov for official information about disability benefits, or consult with a disability attorney in your state.
+You can contact us with questions about this tool.
+You can also visit SSA.gov for official information about disability benefits or consult with a disability advocate, representative, or attorney in your state.

 Still have questions?